 Sea Turtles Alternative 5: Reducing Marine Debris Impacts on Birds and Sea Turtles (joint project with Birds Restoration Type) Cost to Carry Out the Alternative The analysis of this criterion under OPA is the same as Birds Alternative 1 (see Section 3.5.1).
 Trustee Restoration Goals & Objectives This project would restore natural resources injured by the DWH oil spill as described in the PDARP/PEIS, the Strategic Framework for Sea Turtle Restoration Activities, and the call for project ideas.
 It also aligns with the Trustees' programmatic restoration goal to Replenish and Protect Living Coastal and Marine Resources.
-Specifically, the alternative would addresses the following Restoration Type goals outlined in the Strategic Framework for Sea Turtle Restoration Activities: (1) implement an integrated portfolio of restoration approaches to address all injured life stages (hatchling, juvenile, and adult) and species of sea turtles; (2) restore injuries by addressing primary anthropogenic threats to sea turtles in the marine and terrestrial environment; and (3) restore injuries in the various geographic and temporal areas within the GOM and Atlantic Ocean that are relevant to injured species and life stages.
+Specifically, the alternative would addresses the following Restoration Type goals outlined in the Strategic Framework for Sea Turtle Restoration Activities: (1) implement an integrated portfolio of restoration approaches to address all injured life stages (hatchling, juvenile, and adult) and species of sea turtles; (2) restore injuries by addressing primary anthropogenic threats to sea turtles; (2) restore areas within the GOM and Atlantic Ocean that are relevant to injured species and life stages.
 This alternative would address the first goal by contributing to a part of an integrated regionwide restoration portfolio for sea turtles.
-It would address the second goal by identifying marine debris "hotspots" that threaten sea turtles and removing marine debris from these hotspots.
-This would reduce sea turtles' risk of ingesting, becoming entangled with, or being entrapped by marine debris, which would reduce sea turtle injury and mortality (DWH NRDA Trustees 2017d).
+It would address the second goal by identifying marine debris "hotspots" that threaten sea turtles' risk of ingesting, becoming entangled with, or being entrapped by marine debris, which would reduce sea turtle injury and mortality (DWH NRDA Trustees 2017d).
 This alternative would address the third goal by focusing marine debris clean-up efforts on critical geographic sites (per the hot spot analysis) that will provide the highest restoration benefit to sea turtles within the GOM.
 Likelihood of Success The analysis of this criterion under OPA is the same as Birds Alternative 1 (see Section 3.5.1).
 Avoidance of Collateral Injury The analysis of this criterion under OPA is the same as Birds Alternative 1 (see Section 3.5.1).

-Sea Turtles Alternative 5: Reducing Marine Debris Impacts on Birds and Sea Turtles (joint project with Birds Restoration Type) Benefits to Multiple Resources This alternative is likely to benefit multiple sea turtle species that are harmed by marine debris, including Kemp's ridley, loggerhead, and green sea turtles.
+Sea Turtles Alternative 5: Reducing Marine Debris Impacts on Birds and Sea Turtles (joint project with Birds Restoration Type)

+Benefits to Multiple Resources This alternative is likely to benefit multiple sea turtle species that are harmed by marine debris, including Kemp's ridley, loggerhead, and green sea turtles.
 This alternative would also benefit multiple bird subgroups, including colonial waterbirds, solitary beach-nesting birds, osprey, northern nesting birds, Caribbean nesting birds, and seabirds that utilize nearshore habitats.
 Marine mammals (e.g., dolphins) that could also become entangled in marine debris are also expected to benefit.
 The removal of marine debris from uplands, beaches, dunes, marshes, seagrass beds, and reefs would also be expected to directly benefit these habitats by preventing marine debris related damage to vegetation, soils, and sediments.
 Public Health & Safety The analysis of this criterion under OPA is the same as Birds Alternative 1 (see Section 3.5.1).